ISEE BY-LAWS, revised June 2021

 The Nominating Committee shall consist of the Regional Council chaired by the President.
 The Nominating Committee shall prepare lists of nominees from the Individual Members as described in Article X (Elections) of the Bylaws, inform the nominees of the responsibilities of the offices for which they are being nominated, and ascertain the willingness of each nominee to serve, if elected.
 The nominating committee is responsible for selecting the best candidates giving appropriate respect to balancing differences in the ways in which ecological economics is being developed and applied.

 ARTICLE X. Elections

 Section 1.
 Nominations for offices to become vacant shall be made by the Nominating Committee.
-Additional nominations may be made by any 25 individual members and filed with the President, together with a signed statement of consent from each person nominated.
-The final ballot, containing at least two names for each vacancy to be filled, shall be mailed to the Individual Members.
+Additional nominations may be made by any 5 individual members and filed with the President, together with a signed statement of consent from each person nominated.
+A new President-Elect is elected every second year among at least two candidates.
+For ordinary board members and student members, staggered election periods are applied.
+Half of these board members are up for election every year.
+The final ballot shall be mailed to the individual members.
 The candidate for each office receiving the highest number of votes will be elected.
 Ties will be resolved by a coin flip.

 Section 2.
 The Individual Membership shall elect the President and the other members of the Board of Directors.

 Section 3.
 Terms of office are for two years and begin on January 1.